 But I guess the real message must have missed us..."

-Paraphrasing 2 Timothy 3:15, from the days of our childhood, we are to--know--the holy scriptures, through the knowledge of which we can attain the wisdom, which is necessary for us to "work out with trembling and fear" the salvation of our soul; and which comes through faith in Christ.
+Paraphrasing 2 Timothy 3:15, from the days of our childhood, we are to--know--the holy scriptures; through the knowledge of which, we can attain the wisdom that is necessary for us to "work out with trembling and fear" the salvation of our soul; and which comes through faith in Christ.

-As was the lack of academic knowledge a disadvantage, far greater was the lack of spiritual knowledge.
-Though little is said about it, the worse of the black code restrictions during the era of slavery were the controlled worship services.
-In some camps there were Caucasian pastors who preached nothing but the passage of scripture instructing slaves to obey their master, and not to steal from their master.
-In camps where an African-American pastor was allowed to preach, there had to be a Caucasian pastor present.
-Though they lacked knowledge, their zeal for God sustained our ancestors.
+Though little is said about it, one of the most detriMENTAL evils of the black code restrictions during the era of chattel slavery was the forbidden or controlled worship.
+In some camps there were Caucasian pastors who religiously preached without fail the passage of scripture instructing slaves to obey their master, and not to steal from their master.
+In camps where a pastor of African descent was allowed to preach, there had to be a Caucasian pastor present.